pvico/grbl32/README.md

 ```
 <Idle|MPos:0.000,0.000,0.000|Bf:199,254|FS:0,0|Ov:100,100,100|A:S>
 ```
-Type the following commands + `<return>`
+Type the following command + `<return>`
 ```
 G90 G94 G21 F100
 ```
-Machine is now in absolute mode, any coordinate given will be relative to the machine zero position.
+GRBL is now in absolute mode, any move coordinates will be relative to the machine zero position.
-Type `X100` + `<return>` and immediately after hit a few times the `?` key.
+Type `X100` + `<return>` and immediately after hit the `?` key a few times.
 You will see the move progress
 ```
 <Run|MPos:3.338,0.000,0.000|Bf:198,254|FS:494,0>
 <Run|MPos:7.090,0.000,0.000|Bf:198,254|FS:718,0>